-As part of the Board of Health's responsibility for ensuring Board effectiveness, the Board will establish, approve and at least biannually review their Governance Principles and Board Accountability Statement.
-This statement addresses the overarching philosophy and approach to its governance responsibilities, including its governance model and accountabilities.
+As part of the Board of Health's responsibility for ensuring board effectiveness, the Board will establish a governance principles and accountability policy.
+This policy seeks to articulate the overarching philosophy and approach to its governance responsibilities, including its governance principles and accountabilities.